-Confidence can seem like one of those qualities or personality traits that you either have or don’t have.
-Because confidence is such an important component of leadership and is an observable quality in strong leaders, it can seem like being confident is something that just comes naturally to successful leaders.
+Confidence can seem like one of those leadership qualities or personality traits that you either have or don’t have.
+Because confidence is such an important component of leadership and is an observable quality in strong leaders, it can seem like self-confidence is a natural talent required of successful leaders.

-It’s easy to think that to be confident means that you know you’re great at something.
-And certainly, having the skills and experience to master a task or activity is definitely confidence-building.
-But confidence isn’t something that is exclusively tied to years of experience or insider knowledge from performing a task or creating a process.
-Confidence is “your belief in how good you are at something, but it’s not a measure of your actual skill.”
-Confidence is required to take steps toward doing something that you’ve never tried before.
+It’s easy to confuse confidence with expertise or experience.
+Certainly, having the skills and experience to master a task or activity is confidence-building.
+But self-confidence isn’t something that is exclusively tied to years of experience or insider knowledge from performing a task or creating a process.
+Confidence is your belief in how good you are, not a measure of your actual skill.
+Confidence is the key to taking steps toward doing something that you’ve never tried before.

 This advice works for those who have a healthy sense of self-confidence as well as anyone who is struggling in feeling secure about their skills.
-Doing a “dry run” before a product launch, sales pitch, or other event can improve your confidence even if you’ve given the same talk dozens of times before.
-Even people who are confident in their abilities can improve by practicing and preparing beforehand.
+Doing a so-called “dry run” before a product launch, sales pitch, or other events can improve your confidence even if you’ve given the same talk dozens of times before.
 Familiarizing yourself with the material and information, even if it’s your area of expertise, can help to calm nerves and boost confidence.

 Confident leaders know that they don’t know everything, and are comfortable asking questions, seeking advice, and asking for help when they need it.
-Instead of letting ego get in the way by needing to do everything alone or worrying what other people will think of them, confident leaders enlist team members who are better equipped to handle certain situations or have a better-matched skill set for a project to contribute or offer input.
+Instead of letting ego get in the way or worrying what other people will think, confident leaders enlist team members who are better equipped to handle certain situations or have a better-matched skill set for a project to contribute.
 While it might seem counterintuitive that confident people ask for help more often, it actually takes confidence to be able to ask for help.

-Seeking help and guidance, whether in the form of assistance or advice from a coworker or expert, doing research on your own, or reading up on a topic is its own form of confidence.
-By acknowledging where your shortcomings are, you’re showing confidence in your ability to learn and grow as opposed to feeling overwhelmed by not knowing or deciding that the problem is just unsolvable.
+Seeking help and guidance, whether in the form of assistance or advice from a coworker or expert, doing research on your own, or reading up on a topic is its own form of self-confidence.
+By acknowledging your shortcomings, you’re showing confidence in your ability to learn and grow as opposed to feeling overwhelmed by not knowing or deciding that the problem is just unsolvable.

 Having a go-to approach that you’ve cultivated over the years can be a confidence booster when it comes to solving problems in the short term.
-And while it makes sense to play to your strengths and rely on your time-tested methods, if defaulting to the same strategy every time has made you hesitant to welcome new challenges, you might be actually hindering your growth by staying where you feel comfortable.
+And while it makes sense to play to your strengths and rely on time-tested methods, defaulting to the same strategy every time and hesitating to welcome new challenges might actually hinder your growth.
 According to Charlie Houpert, the author of Charisma on Command, “Confidence is ultimately about being comfortable in a wide variety of situations that would make most people feel uncomfortable.
 So if you stretch your comfort zone every day, very quickly you’ll have a large comfort zone and be able to feel more comfortable even when outside of it.”

-In this case, it’s a matter of redefining comfort.
-Get comfortable being out of your comfort zone.
-As humans, we naturally try to avoid feeling afraid, but if fear is holding us back from attempting something new, from improving, or growing, then our comfort zone becomes a crutch.
-You’ll never know what you are capable of if you don’t test yourself with new approaches, new ideas, or new strategies.
-While it can feel scary to try and potentially fail, using these opportunities to learn and grow will ultimately give you the confidence to try new things without hesitation in the future.
+In this case, it’s a matter of redefining your comfort zone.
+As humans, we naturally try to avoid feeling afraid, but if fear is holding us back from attempting something new, improving, or growing, then our comfort zone becomes a crutch.
+You’ll never know what you are capable of if you don’t test yourself with new approaches, ideas, or strategies.
+While it can feel scary to try and potentially fail, using these opportunities to learn and grow will ultimately give you the self-confidence to try new things without hesitation in the future.

 You’ve heard the phrase “no risk, no reward.”
-Confident people are able to take more risks, which naturally leads to more rewards.
-But it also means that there is a greater chance of failing in taking a risk than if you play it safe by sticking to what you know.
-The key to confidence lies in getting more comfortable with failure, not in fearing or avoiding failure altogether.
+Confident people are able to take more risks, which naturally leads to more rewards, just as the saying goes.
+But it also means that there is a greater chance of failing than if you play it safe by sticking to what you know.
+The key to confidence lies in getting more comfortable with failure, not in avoiding failure altogether.

-Instead of the logic that becoming comfortable with failure means that you’re going to become a failure or that your team will only fail, being comfortable with failure allows leaders to take more risks, speak out without fear of judgment, and think outside the box.
-Being overly cautious and conservative might prevent you from failing or incurring judgment, but it will also prevent teams from making strides, innovating, or speaking up in front of a group.
+Being comfortable with failure allows leaders to take more risks, speak out without fear of judgment, and think outside the box.
+Being overly cautious and conservative might prevent you from falling or incurring judgment, but it will also prevent teams from making strides, innovating, or speaking up in front of a group.

-Shift your perspective from thinking that a failure is a reflection of your ability, your value, or the quality of your work.
-Instead, view a failure as a learning opportunity to find out what you should try again next time or where you should shift your focus and approach.
-Confident people know that every attempt will not work 100 percent of the time, but in trying out new things–and failing–you’ll learn more about yourself, the process, the potential challenges, and other unknowns you might not have encountered otherwise.
-All this information is valuable and useful to building a better product, crafting a better sales pitch, or developing a more effective strategy.
+One of the steps to building self-confidence is to shift your perspective from thinking that a failure is a reflection of your ability, your value, or the quality of your work.
+Instead, view a failure as an opportunity to find out what you should try again next time or where you should shift your focus and approach.
+Confident people know that every attempt will not work 100% of the time, but in trying out new things—and failing,—you’ll learn more about yourself, the process, the potential challenges, and other unknowns you might not have encountered otherwise.
+All this information is valuable when building a better product, coaching sales teams in crafting a better sales pitch, or developing a more effective strategy.